jiaohehu/NPreview/DOC-diagram.md

 ## The unit length and grid lines

-In Diagram, the length is always specified in the unit length.
-A unit length is described as an abstract length on a graphing paper for which a length of 1 corresponds to the width of a single grid.
+In Diagram, each figure is always expresses using the grid unit length.
+A unit unit length is considered as a distance between two adjacent grid lines on a graphing paper for which a length of 1 corresponds to the width of a single grid.

-The 'width' and 'height' setting specifies how many total unit length it has reserved for the width and height.
-These two parameters also determines the total size of the graph that will appear in the PDF file.
-When translating to MetaPost, each unit length is abstracted using a variable named 'u' that is preset to be of '4mm'.
-You can also change it by setting the (unit) setting such as the following:
+In Diagram a grid is always draw as the background.
+By default the grid is 25 grid units length long in the horizontal direction and 10 grid unit length long in the vertical directon.
+You can change that by running the `viewport` command as the first statement within the diagram block.
+In the following example a diagram area is set to be 32 grid unit length long in horizontal direction and 20 grid unit length in vertical direction.

+    viewport 32 20

+When generationg MetaPost, each grid is by default considered as 4mm in length.
+Thus, a total grid of 32 in width will give you a total width of 120mm and, a total grid of 20 will give a total height of 80mm.
+You can change the length of each grid by running the `unit` command as follows.

     unit 6mm

-A grid line is always shown as part of the diagram.
-The total number of horizontal grids depends on the (width) setting.
-The total number of vertical grids depends on the (height) setting.
-The color of the grid is set to be 10 percent of the white.
-Currently there is no provision to turn off the showing of the grid or to change the color of the grid line.
+The `config` command is designed to configure viewport.
+So far the only available option is to set the 'grid' option to 1.
+When it is set to 1 then the grid will be drawn in such a way that the 10th and 5th grid will be drawn in a slightly darker color, making it easier to spot and count the number of grid lines horizontally and vertically.

+    config grid 1

+Note that these commands must appear before all other drawing instructions that is to be explained later.

-## Instructions
+## Drawing instructions

+Aside from `viewport` and `unit`, the rest of diagram commands are considered drawing instructions.
+Almost all drawing instructions will generate a MetaPost output, such as output to draw a line, a circle, a dot, etc. The only exceptions are the `set` and `reset` instruction, which is to set and/or clear the drawing parameters for other drawing instructions.

 Each instruction must start its own line.
-If a line is too long to fit side a single source paragraph then a ending backslash is to be placed.
+If a line is too long to fit side a single source paragraph then a backslash can be placed at the end of the line to instruct that the next line is a continuation of the current line.
-Blank lines are ignored.

-Also, if a percent sign (`%`) is detected as the first character of the line then the entire line is considered a comment and will be ignored.
+If a percent sign (`%`) is detected as the first character of the line then the entire line is considered a comment and will be ignored.

 The first word of each instruction is considered the instruction name that tells what actions to take.
 Following is a list of all instruction names:

-  + `viewport`

-    This command sets the width/height of the diagram viewport size.
-    There is a minimum and maximum limit to the width is (10 <= width <= 100).
-    For height it is (4 <= height <= 100)

-    ```
-    viewport 32 14
-    ```

-  + `unit`

-    This command sets the unit length for each grid.
-Input will be checked such that it must be an integer followed by a unit that must be "in", "mm", or "cm".

-    ```
-    unit 5mm
-    ```

-  + `config`

-    This command is to configure the viewport such as adjusting the grid drawing so that it has five'th and ten'th lines drawn a little darker.

-    ```
-    config grid 1
-    ```

-    So far this is the only config option.

-  + `set`

-    Set or clear a setting.

-    ```
-    set stroke-width 2pt
++   set stroke-width 2pt
-    set fill 0.5[red,green]
++   set fill 0.5[red,green]
-    set stroke 0.5[red,green]
++   set stroke 0.5[red,green]
-    set slant 0.44
++   set slant 0.44
-    ```

-    To clear a setting, simply call `set` without any value.

-    ```
+The `set` instruction is to set or clear a drawing parameter.
+When provide a setting, simply place the parameter name after the `set` command, followed by the value of the parameter.

+To restore the parameter to its initial value you can call the `set` instruction followed by the name of the parameter without any values.

     set stroke-width
-    ```

-    When a setting is cleared, it will be restored to its initial value.

-  + `reset`
++ reset

-    Clear all settings to its initial value.
+The `reset` instruction clears *all* drawing parameters to its initial value.

-    ```
     reset

-    ```
++ exit

-  + `exit` - this command will halt the processing of the rest of the instruction.
+The `exit` instruction will stop the processing of the rest of the instructions and of the instruction.
 It can be used to temporary avoiding some instruction to aid debugging.

 + `a := (1,1) -- (2,2) -- (3,4)`
 + `b := a{up} ..
 (5,5) ..
 (6,7)`

 This statement is to create a new path variable or path variables.
 It must be placed in a from such that the left hand side of the ':=' is a path variable and the right hand side is a path description.

 After the statement is completed, following output should be observed in the translated LATEX document.

-    ```
     path a; a := (1,1) -- (2,2) -- (3,4)
     path b; b := a{up} ..
 (5,5) ..
 (6,7)
-    ```

 The assignment generates MetaPost path variable.
 These variables expresses a "subpath" such that each "subpath" can be used to make up a "larger" path.
 In the previous example there are two path variables, the first variable "a" is part of a second path that is "b", where "a" is part of "b".

 Thus, the Diagram path expression syntax allows for a MetaPost path variable to be created by the use of an assignment statement for which the variable in the assignment statement become the path variable within a MetaPost program.

 In addition, a path description in Diagram also includes path functions, and the wildcard variable.
 A path function typically takes existing path variables as input and returns a new path.
 For example, the $somepoints() path function would return one or more points of an existing path depending on the arguments.
 In the following example the path variable 'c' is assigned the first point in path variable 'a' and path variable 'd' is assigned the second point of path variable 'a'.

     ```
     c := $somepoints(a,0)
     d := $somepoints(a,1)
     ```

 Following MetaPost output will be observed as a result of running previous two Diagram statements.

     ```
     path c; c := (1,1)
     path d; d := (2,2)
     ```

 Note that the path a path function returns always made up of literal points.
 A literal point is a point with real numbers such as (1,1), or (2,2).
 A path variable with a single point is not considered a literal point, although it can be part of a path expression.

 The asterisk (`*`) is called a "wildcard path variable" or simply "wildcard variable".
 A wildcard variable holds the path encountered by the last statement that utilizes a path, such as `drawline`, `drawarea`, `circle`, `rect`, `label`, etc. In the following example the path variable will be created and assigned a path that is the same as the one used by the `drawline` statement.

     ```
     drawline (1,1) (2,2) (3,4) (4,5)
     a := *
     ```

 Note that the wildcard variable will not be changed by an assignment statement such as `a := *`.
 This is by design and is to allow for situations such as the following so that the same wildcard variable can be used to create many other paths.

     ```
     drawline (1,1) (2,2) (3,4) (4,5)